benyanke/docker-compose-library/README.md

 Note: these have not yet been heavily tested.
 These files should be considered to be in beta.

+## Usage

+Unless otherwise mentioned in the subdirectory's README, all apps can be run by changing to the application's subdirectory, and running `docker-compose up -d`.

 ## Applications
   * GLauth - a lightweight LDAP server
   * Gitea - git server in Golang